mkuzmin/stamper/documentation/arch/ADR-001-spring-boot-as-framework.md

 ## Context

-We need to choose platform for the app
+We need to choose a web framework for the app.

 ## Decision

-We use Spring Boot because it allow us to easy develop and quickly develop the app
+We use Spring Boot because it allows us starting fast, and concentrating on business logic of the app, rather than working on infrastructure tasks.

+## Consequences

+- Spring is big, slow, and contains a lot of black magic inside.
+We may meet issues when standard components are not easily configurable as we need.
+- Debugging is complicated.
+- Produced binaries are big and slow.